 - 1 Ensure that all personnel in the area are wearing protective eyewear. - 2 Remove the red self-adhesive aperture seal from the laser faceplate. - 3 Place a beam block 61 cm (24 in) from the laser aperture to prevent the beam from traveling beyond the work area. - 4 Connect the output of your PWM controller to PWM Input (Pin 9) on the laser's User I/O connector and connect the ground or return of the controller to PWM Return (Pin 1).
 On f200 lasers, parallel this PWM signal between both User I/O connectors. - 5 Turn on the chiller and set the temperature setpoint between 18 °C-22 °C. Verify that the chiller is delivering the recommended flow rate for your laser at less than 414 kPa (60 PSI) of pressure.
-Examine all cooling connections carefully and ensure that they do not leak. - 6 Start purge gas flow at a rate of $0.85-1.7 \text{ m}3/\text{hr}$ (30-60 SCFH, Standard Cubic Feet per Hour) at a pressure not to exceed 34.5 kPa (5 PSI).
-If a flowmeter is not available, set a purge pressure between 13.8-34.5 kPa (2-5 PSI). - 7 Verify that the laser's Keyswitch (if equipped) is in the OFF/RESET position. - 8 Turn on the +96 VDC power supply.
+Examine all cooling connections carefully and ensure that they do not leak. - 6 Start purge gas flow at a rate of 0.85-1.7 m/hr (30-60 SCFH, Standard Cubic Feet per Hour) at a pressure not to exceed 34.5 kPa (5 PSI).
+If a flowmeter is not available, set a purge pressure between 13.8-34.5 kPa (2-5 PSI).